Neyyattinkara: Politics

-Neyyattinkara taluk is part of Trivandrum (Lok Sabha constituency) except kattakada assembly constituency which is part of Attingal (Lok Sabha constituency).
+Neyyattinkara taluk is part of Thiruvananthapuram (Lok Sabha constituency) except kattakada assembly constituency which is part of Attingal (Lok Sabha constituency).

 Neyyattinkara taluk includes 4 assembly constituencies (Kattakkada, Neyyattinkara, Parassala, Kovalam) in the Kerala Legislative Assembly.

 In early 2012, Neyyattinkara constituency attracted statewide attention, as it witnessed a much fiercely contested by-elections that Kerala Politics have ever seen caused by the resignation of the incumbent MLA R. Selvaraj of the CPI(M) party.
 The tri-cornered contest was between O. Rajagopal of BJP, F. Lawrence of CPI(M) and Selvaraj (Now, of INC), with Selvaraj emerging as the winner finally.
 He was defeated in 2016, losing to the CPI(M) candidate by more than 9000 votes!